Lindt8/PHITS-Tools/paper.md

 writing a bespoke processing script for most individual simulations, possibly preceded by manual data extraction/isolation too.
-PHITS Tools provides universal output parsers for the PHITS and DCHAIN codes, capable of processing all of the relevant output files produced by each code and outputting the numerical results and metadata in a consistent, standardized output format, also able to automatically make and save plots of tally results.
+PHITS Tools provides universal output parsers for the PHITS and DCHAIN codes, capable of processing all of the relevant output files produced by each code, outputting the numerical results and metadata in a consistent, standardized output format, and also automatically making and saving plots of tally results.
 No similar comprehensive PHITS/DCHAIN output parsing utilities presently exist.
 The MCPL: Monte Carlo Particle Lists [@MCPL_ref] package can parse PHITS binary dump files if using one of two specific combinations of tally dump parameter settings, and